CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 ### Prerequisites

 Shell environment with
-- cPouta credentials and OpenStack credentials
+- OpenStack credentials for cPouta
 - python virtualenvironment with ansible>=2.1.0, shade and dnspython
-- another python virtualenvironment with ansible==1.9.4 and pyopenssl
-- both venvs should have latest setuptools and pip (pip install --upgrade setuptools pip)
+- venv should have latest setuptools and pip (pip install --upgrade setuptools pip)
 - ssh access to the internal network of your project
     - either run this on your bastion host
     - or set up ssh forwarding through your bastion host in your ~/.ssh/config